CarlosdeBunes/milestone1chess/README.md

         -   The three main colours used are red,green and white.
     -   #### Typography
         -   The Titillium Web font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-            Titillium Web is a clean font used frequently in programming, so it is both attractive and appropriate.
+            Titillium Web has a slightly techy feel, so it is both attractive and appropriate.
     -   #### Imagery
         -   Imagery is important.
 The large 3 slides background images is designed to be striking and catch the user's attention.
 It also has a modern and energetic.